reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 end
 ```

 The back-end for your comments is almost complete, we only need to configure the url that is used to create your comments.
 Since comments belong to a post, we'll make the URL reflect this.
-Right now you can see all the configured URLs by typing `rake routes` in your command prompt.
+Right now you can see all the configured URLs by typing `rails routes` in your command prompt.
 If you do this now you'll get something like the following:

 ```ruby
     comments GET    /comments(.:format)          comments#index